Renewable Energy

 Municipal Facilities with On-Site Renewable Energy

-The City’s CAP set an ambitious goal of supplying all municipal facilities with enough onsite renewable energy to achieve “Net Zero Electricity.”
+CAP measure MRE-1 set an ambitious goal of supplying all municipal facilities with enough onsite renewable energy to achieve “Net Zero Electricity.”
 This means that municipal buildings would generate as much electricity as they consume.
-The City aims to supply 50% of its municipal energy needs from renewable sources by 2020 and 100% by 2030
+The CAP goal is to supply 50 percent of its municipal energy needs from renewable sources by 2020 and 100 percent by 2030.

 In 2008, the City installed a 96-kilowatt (kW) solar PV system at City Hall.
-The system generates approximately 150 megawatt hours (MWh) of electricity each year which is equivalent to about 7% of the City’s total municipal building electricity use, annually.
+The system generates approximately 150 megawatt hours (MWh) of electricity each year, which is equivalent to about 7 percent of the City’s total municipal building electricity use, annually.

-In 2019, the City hired an energy consultant to design and install solar PV systems for the Community and Senior Center, the Public Works building on Calle Magdalena, the Encinitas Public Library, and to add more solar panels at City Hall as part of a “paid-through-savings” program.
-In total, the project was anticipated to increase the City's solar capacity to approximately 600 kW, which would be have served 48% of the City’s total municipal electricity needs.
-In 2020, this project was put on hold due to COVID-19 and other competing project financing needs.
-This will to be revisited as part of a future City budget cycle.
-In the meantime, as of 2021, all City facilities are served with 100% renewable electricity provided by San Diego Community Power.
-See RE-1 for more information.
+In 2019, the City acquired an energy consultant to design and install solar PV systems for the Community and Senior Center, the Public Works building on Calle Magdalena, the Encinitas Public Library, and add more solar panels on City Hall as part of a “paid-through-savings” program.
+In 2020, this project was put on hold due to COVID-19 and other competing financing needs.
+This project will be revisited as part of a future City budget cycle.
+In the meantime, as of 2021, all City facilities are served with 100 percent renewable electricity provided by San Diego Community Power.

 Homes and Businesses